seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 chiefly loved: 'twas Aeneas' tale to Dido; and
 thereabout of it especially, where he speaks of
 Priam's slaughter: if it live in your memory, begin
-at this line: let me see, let me see-
+at this line: let me see, let me see--

 *\[Recites]*
 'The rugged Pyrrhus, he whose sable arms,